top of page

 I’ve been wandering for so long,

-searching for a place to call home.
+searching for a place to belong.

 The further I travel, the further away it feels.

-Where is this mysterious place called home?
+Where is this place I keep calling home?

-Nothing to do on a Friday night?
+Nothing to do on a Friday night.

 Distractions line up like eager salesmen.